vacp2p/rfc/content/docs/rfcs/12/README.md

 Each message MUST be pushed in a `MessagePush` message.
 Each `MessagePush` MUST contain one (and only one) `waku_message`.
+If this message was received on a specific `pubsub_topic`, it SHOULD be included in the `MessagePush`.
 A filter client SHOULD NOT respond to a `MessagePush`.
 Since the filter protocol does not include caching or fault-tolerance, this is a best effort push service with no bundling or retransmission of messages.